 There are many aspects to what our Messiah’s death and resurrection accomplished for us.
-The primary aspects were that He opened the way for us to have covenant with God, receive forgiveness from unrighteousness and become grafted in to Israel.
+The primary aspects were that He opened the way for us to have covenant with God, receive forgiveness from unrighteousness and become grafted into Israel.

 Today, more Christian believers are awakening to the power of Passover and how the fulfillments are continuing.
 The restoration of the Feast of Passover is a sign of the Spirit of Elijah being released in our time to restore all things.
-This prepares the way for the Lord’s second coming; similar to how John the Baptist carried the Spirit of Elijah to prepare the way for the Yeshua’s first coming.
+This prepares the way for the Lord’s second coming; similar to how John the Baptist carried the Spirit of Elijah to prepare the way for the Lord’s first coming.